How to Manage Retirement Time: 7 Proven Strategies to Make the Most of Your Golden Years

 1. Redefine Your Identity and Purpose

-Why Purpose Matters in Retirement
+Why Purpose Matters and How to Manage Retirement Time Effectively

 How to Find Your Purpose